 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Kali Rose Tileston, MD graduated from University of Southern California (USC), Keck School of Medicine.
+Dr. Kali R. Tileston, MD graduated from University of Southern California (USC), Keck School of Medicine.
 She completed residency at Stanford University Medical Center.
-She is certified by the Orthopaedic Surgery, American Board of Orthopaedic Surgery and has a state license in California.
+She is certified by the Board Certification: Not ABMS Specialty and has a state license in California.

 Medical School: University of Southern California (USC), Keck School of Medicine